zcash/halo2/book/src/protocol.md

   implications for the other security notions.
 * **Soundness:** Can a cheating prover falsely convince the verifier of the correctness of a statement that is not actually correct?
-We refer to the probability that a cheating prover can falsely convince the verifier as the _soundness error_.
+We refer to the probability that a given cheating prover can falsely convince the verifier as the _soundness error_ against that prover.
 * **Knowledge soundness:** When the verifier is convinced the statement is correct, does the prover actually possess ("know") a valid witness?
-We refer to the probability that a cheating prover falsely convinces the verifier of this knowledge as the _knowledge error_.
+We refer to the probability that a given cheating prover falsely convinces the verifier of this knowledge as the _knowledge error_ against that prover.
-* **Zero knowledge:** Does the prover learn anything besides that which can be inferred from the correctness of the statement and the prover's knowledge of a valid witness?
+* **Zero knowledge:** Does the verifier learn anything besides that which can be inferred from the correctness of the statement and the prover's knowledge of a valid witness?